Psychologist

 Acrophobia

-Known by a number of names (Acrophobia, Allodoxaphobia, and Fear of Heights) the problem often significantly impacts the quality of life.
+Known by a number of names (Acrophobia, Allodoxaphobia, and Fear of Heights) this problem often significantly impacts the quality of life.
 This surprisingly common phobia causes countless people needless distress.

 A phobia is an anxiety disorder in which someone has an intense and irrational fear of certain objects or situations.
 As an introduction to fear, anxiety, and phobias, see the linked sections of this website.